kevin-cazal/draft-camp-dj/DJ/part1_starter/workshop/README.md

 ## Target Audience

-**Primary Audience**: High school students (ages 14-18) with basic programming experience (completed Workshop 1 or equivalent).
+**Primary Audience**: High school students (ages 14-18) who are new to programming or have minimal programming experience.

 **Prerequisites**:
-- Completion of Workshop 1: Basic Jukebox (or equivalent experience)
-- Understanding of basic p5.js concepts (setup, draw, variables, functions)
-- Familiarity with objects and properties
+- Basic familiarity with using a computer and web browser
-- Basic understanding of sound playback in p5.js
 - Ability to follow step-by-step instructions
+- No prior programming experience required - we'll explain everything as we go!

-**Learning Level**: Intermediate/Beginner-Plus
+**Learning Level**: Beginner

-**Accessibility**: This workshop builds on Workshop 1 concepts.
-Students should be comfortable with the basics before attempting this more complex project.
-The goal is to introduce object-oriented thinking and more advanced interaction patterns.
+**Accessibility**: This workshop is designed for absolute beginners.
+We'll explain all programming concepts (variables, functions, objects) from scratch.
+The goal is to introduce programming through a fun, interactive project while learning object-oriented thinking and interactive programming patterns.

 ---